Hunting dog

-A hunting dog is a canine that hunts with or for hunters.
+A hunting dog is a dog that hunts with or for hunters.
 There are several different types of hunting dog developed for various tasks and purposes.
-The major categories of hunting dog include hounds, terriers, dachshunds, cur type dogs, and gun dogs.
+The major categories of hunting dog include hounds, terriers, cur type dogs, and gun dogs.
 Further distinctions within these categories can be made, based upon the dog's skills and capabilities.
 They are usually larger and have a more sensitive smell than normal dogs.

 Breeds and capabilities used in hunting

 For a list of breeds of each type, see the detailed articles for each category: